AderEinstein/Space-Conquest-Battleship2D/README.md

 # Space Conquest Battleship2D

 A buoyant space exploration/shooting game.
-All the pieces are put together in this game to test your spatial awareness, reflexes, and speed while providing an ultimate fun experience.
+All the pieces are put together in this game to test your spatial awareness, reflexes, and speed while providing an ultimate fun experience!

 # Game States
 The game consists of a start, spaceship selection, start level, play , game over, enter highscore and a high score states in between which the user can easily navigate by following prompts or using buttons implemented on the screen.